AUTHORS

 MASATSUGU ONO (b.
 1970) launched his career writing about a mythical fishing village in southern Japan, though his scope has widened considerably since then.
 He is also an active critic and translator from French and English (Amitav Ghosh, V.S.
 Naipaul, etc.).
 “The Great Noise,” which appeared in vol. 5 of Monkey Business, was included in his 2010 short story collection Larger Than Night.
 He won the Akutagawa Prize in 2015.
 Three of his stories, translated by Michael Emmerich, appeared in vols.
 2, 3, and 4 of Monkey Business.

 MIDORI OSAKI (1896–1971) was a modernist writer.
 Born in Tottori prefecture, she was most active in the 1920s and 1930s.
 Her best-known work, “Wandering in the Realm of the Seventh Sense,” was translated by Kyoko Selden and Alisa Freedman.
-“Walking,” translated by Asa Yoneda and David Boyd, appears in vol. 3 of MONKEY, and “Cricket Girl” appears in vol. 4.
+Her stories, translated by Asa Yoneda and David Boyd, appear in vols.
+3–5 of MONKEY.
 Hitomi Yoshio’s translation of the 1929 play “Apple Pie Afternoon” is featured on the MONKEY website under “Translators to watch for.”
 Her life was the subject of the 1998 film Wandering in the Realm of the Seventh Sense: In Search of Midori Osaki by pink film director Sachi Hamano.

 SAYAKA ŌSAKI (b.
 1982) is a poet, and her second collection of poetry, Pointing Impossible, was awarded the 2014 Nakahara Chūya Prize.
 She has also written two children’s books.
 “I Cook, and Eat” was first published in vol. 28 of the Japanese MONKEY.